 I don't know if you have any celebratory family traditions that you continue.
 Perhaps even one as common as Christmas.
 When you think about it, these traditions tend to morph into something that is a mixture of the initial purpose and the tradition's purpose.
 For example, Christmas as a Christian celebration, and Christmas as a tradition - a time about getting together with relatives and whatever little traditions you've included year after year.

-Well, we have something like that.
+Well, the Mr has something like that.
 It's totally religious, it's a saint's day.
 A saint is bestowed upon every family and every year the family 'celebrates', or honours, that saint.
 Much like Christmas, it's centred around food and family and close friends.
 But also, the local priest comes round to your home, blesses it, blesses the special bread you've made and the people of the household.

 Basically, there is LOT of incense and things said in latin, or some ancient unintelligible language or other.

-DIY Dad and I aren't religious.
+The Mr and I aren't religious.
+I'm very spiritual but he's actually atheist.
 Not only that, we've never been fans of middle-management, as a friend worded it last night.
 You know, priests and such.
 And we don't believe in saints.
 Hmmm... sounds like a huge obstacle, considering it's a saint's day.

 But here's the thing.
-As the latter type of tradition - a family thing - we wanted to retain it.
-We wanted to give our Wildflower the chance to be part of it.
-There is something magical and deeply-felt about traditions and rituals passed down through generations - one type of ancestral connection.
+As the latter type of tradition - a family thing - the Mr wanted to retain it.
+I wanted to give our Wildflower the chance to be part of it.
+Actually, it was me who suggested having the celebration!
+There is something magical and about traditions and rituals passed down through generations - one type of ancestral connection.

 So how do we work this?